Class InputLine

 • hasNextArgFor

-public boolean hasNextArgFor(String key)
+public boolean hasNextArgFor(String... keys)

 checks if the very next component is an argument, not a switch.